apache/spark/BREEZE.rst

 For each of those CLI credentials are taken (automatically) from the credentials you have defined in your ${HOME} directory on host.

+Those tools also have host Airflow source directory mounted in /opt/airflow path so you can directly transfer files to/from your airflow host sources.

 Those are currently installed CLIs (they are available as aliases to the docker commands):

 +-----------------------+----------+-------------------------------------------------+-------------------+